codywilbourn/sysadvent/take_that_vacation.md

 ## Take That Vacation: Eliminate Alerts Dragging You Back to the Office

-It's mid afternoon, you just sat down for that holiday meal with your family and friends.
-Your phone goes off.

-You look at the number.
+It's mid afternoon and you just sat down for that holiday meal with your family and friends.
+Your phone goes off and you look at the number.
 Work, again.

 Before you even read the text or answer the call with the robotic voice telling you about the latest problem, you're wondering to yourself "how long it will take?"
 Your relatives are only in-town for another day or two, before you have to take them to the airport.
 What if it goes off again later?
 A holiday potentially ruined.